Flyadeal to launch flights from Jeddah to Dubai

 PHOTO

-Jeddah, KINGDOM OF SAUDI ARABIA – flyadeal, Saudi Arabia’s fast-growing low-cost airline, is launching scheduled flights between Jeddah and Dubai, and reinstating services between the Saudi capital and Dubai, effective 15 April 2026.
+flyadeal, Saudi Arabia’s low-cost airline, is launching scheduled flights between Jeddah and Dubai, and reinstating services between the Saudi capital and Dubai, effective 15 April 2026.

 The new Jeddah route marks an important expansion of flyadeal’s presence in the UAE’s largest city.
 And the resumption of Riyadh – Dubai International flights from daily, gradually building up to four-a-day signals confidence in one of the region’s most dynamic markets.